intj-t/intj-t/README.md

 I'm a 2019 Microsoft Bizspark Graduate with graduation email from Microsoft's Midori Lawler, Free Microsoft Tech Support and A Changeset of Verve.
 And on the Barrelfish Multi Kernel Microsoft Research Team Mailing list.
 * Favorite Songs are Pearl Jam's Why Go, Black, Oceans, Spin the Black Cirlce, I Got I.D., MFC(Mini Fast Car), In My Tree, Fatal, Arms Aloft, Public Image, Ole´, Rearviewmirror, Blood, Dissident, Leash, Betterman, Force of Nature and The End.
 And played Ping Pong with the band after a '98 show.
 * Favorite Microsoft Books are the .NET developer Series from Addision Wesely
+* Bought and read the Noble Prize winning Book 'Who Gets What and Why' by Alvin Roth and the book ends with engineers.